stiartsly/WhisperDemo-iOS/README.md

 ## Deploy && Run

-Run on Phone or Simulator with iOS version 9.0 or higher.
+Run on iOS Phone or Simulator with iOS version **9.0 or higher**.

 ## License

-Whisper Demo project source code files are made available under the MIT License.
+MIT